Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-This course offers an analysis of French and Quebec societies since 1950 from a cinematographic perspective.
+An analysis of French and Quebec societies since 1950 from a cinematographic perspective.
 All films will be shown in original French with English subtitles.
 Students registering in this course must do all oral and written work in French.

 FREN 415